wong-justin/fmin/README.md

 <details>
 <summary>nice-to-haves, eventually</summary>

-- make sure network filesystems work, like google drive or nas'es
+- make sure network filesystems work, like google drive or dropbox or nas'es

 - icons, like nerdfont, or at least ascii chars, just to add redundancy to make visually identifying files easier (.py, directories, .md, source code, plaintext, binaries, etc)

 - consider shift+m like a shift+click on windows, meaning select all from beginning mark up to cursor

+- display idx/total item count in bottom right. also num selected items

 - potential cli/config options: `--start-jumping`, `--config-at`, `--history-at`, `--logs--at`
 along with types like `Config::starting_mode/logs_path/`...